momo54/quartz-tpf/README.md

     -h, --help              output usage information
-    -q, --query <query>     evaluates the given SPARQL query -f, --file <file>       evaluates the SPARQL query in the given file -t, --type <mime-type>  determines the MIME type of the output (e.g., application/json)
+    -q, --query <query>     evaluates the given SPARQL query -f, --file <file>       evaluates the SPARQL query in the given file -l, --limit <limit>     limit the number of triples to localize per BGP in the query (default to 1) -t, --type <mime-type>  determines the MIME type of the output (e.g., application/json)
 ```